cauz-santos/Training/README.md

 # Verdant Bioinformatics Training

-Hands-on, HPC‑centric training that goes from Linux essentials to RNA‑seq, mapping/variant calling, population structure, GWAS, and ROH/linkage mapping.
-We work **entirely on the LiSC cluster**; a local Conda/Mamba setup is **not required**.
+This repository contains nine day-by-day pratical lessons for the Verdant bioinformatics training.
+Materials provide copy‑pasteable commands and Slurm job templates covering: Linux fundamentals; data QC; read mapping and variant calling; population structure and diversity; GWAS; ROH/linkage mapping; and RNA‑seq.
+All work is executed on LiSC HPC Cluster via the login node and Slurm.
+Access requires enabling the LiSC firewall (12‑hour window) and connecting via SSH to login02.lisc.univie.ac.at.

 ---

 ## Repository structure (Days 1–9)
 The exact lesson files in this repository:

 - **Day 1 — _Day 1.
 Introduction to Linux.md_**
 - **Day 2 — _Day 2.
 Bioinformatics scripting essentials.md_**